nickk124/robust-outlier-rejection/docs/source/tutorials/singlevalue.rst

    r = rcr.RCR(rcr.SS_MEDIAN_DL)
    r.performBulkRejection(data) # perform outlier rejection

-Next, we can obtain the results of RCR with the `result` member of ``RCR``.
+Next, we can obtain the results of RCR with the ``result`` member of the ``RCR`` class.
 In our case, we're interested in the RCR-recovered values for :math:`\mu` and :math:`\sigma` of the underlying uncontaminated distribution:

 .. code-block:: python